When I was a kid growing up in Jordan I learned how to make mint tea from mint in our garden.

 Fresh mint will last 7 to 10 days in the refrigerator when stored properly.

-The best way to store them is to place the leaves on a damp paper towel and roll it up, place in a plastic bad but do not close the bag as you need the airflow.
+The best way to store them is to place the leaves on a damp paper towel and roll it up.

 Make sure the paper towel is not too wet since too much moisture will make the mint leaves go bad.

-You can also freeze mint leaves by placing them in an ice tray and adding water and freezing.
+You can also freeze mint leaves by placing chopped leaves in an ice tray and adding water before freezing.

 Where to Buy Mint Leaves